Periodic points and topological restriction homology: Introduction

 \subsection{Acknowledgments}

-The authors are pleased to acknowledge contributions to this project that emerged from enjoyable conversations with Jonathan Campbell, Randy McCarthy, Ross Geoghegan, Niles Johnson, John Lind, Inbar Klang, and Mike Shulman.
+The authors are pleased to acknowledge contributions to this project that emerged from enjoyable conversations with Manuel Araujo, Jonathan Campbell, Ross Geoghegan, Niles Johnson, Inbar Klang, John Lind, Randy McCarthy, and Mike Shulman.
 They are indebted to John Klein and Bruce Williams for asking the questions that motivated this work.
 The first author thanks the Max Planck Institute in Bonn for their hospitality while the majority of this paper was written.
 The second author was partially supported by a Simons Collaboration Grant and NSF grant DMS-1810779.